nielskrijger/node-url-permissions/README.md

 - not as fine-grained as DAC;
 - not as flexible as ADAC.

-Even when using URL-Based Permissions you may find yourself using other models as well.
+As a result when using URL-Based Permissions you may find yourself using other models as well.
 For example, imagine storing a file in a cloud service.
 The URL permission may look like:

 ```
 /files/DfDXj4knrEvetvcA:read,write
 ```

 Say you want to share this file with anonymous users.
-To model this in your system you might create a group or role "anonymous" and add the permission `/files/DfDXj4knrEvetvcA:read` to that group/role.
+To model this in your system you might create a group "anonymous" and add the permission `/files/DfDXj4knrEvetvcA:read` to that group.
 However, allowing anyone to add permissions to the group "anonymous" will quickly grow that group's permission list to millions of records creating performance and manageability issues.

 Alternatively, you might create an additional resource url `/public/DfDXj4knrEvetvcA` acting as a symlink to `/files/DfDXj4knrEvetvcA`.
-This way by granting a group/role "anonymous" the permission `/public:read` allows anyone to access your publicly shared files.
+This way by granting a group "anonymous" the permission `/public:read` allows anyone to access your publicly shared files.
 While this works great, you might not want to create symlinks like that.

 Ignoring URL-Based Permissions entirely, you might just add an additional attribute `public=true|false` to each database file metarecord and check programmatically whether a user is granted access or not (ADAC).
 Using URL Permissions in this scenario you might create a group "anonymous" and grant it the permission `/files?public=true:read`.

+While URL permissions are flexible, it is likely you will find yourself in a situation where other access control models are a better fit.